-2. Cultivate an Agriculture-Friendly community

-- Educate the non-farming public about the realities of living in an agricultural community by encouraging farming relationships through community events and upon issuance of new building permits, provide copies of: - The NYS Agricultural Districts Law - The NYS Right-to-Farm Law - Relevant documents such as Cornell Cooperative Extension's flyer Living in the Country - Publish in the Town newsletter and on the Town web page seasonal reminders about typical farming activities, how to support them and how to stay safe - Apply for NYS grant funding to develop a Town Ag & Protection Plan - 3.
-Encourage the consumption of locally produced agricultural goods - Facilitate the development of a local produce market or swap - Explore farm-to-school initiatives that can be implemented in the Enfield Elementary School - Create a list of active small farm businesses that sell their products on site or at local markets and retailers - 4.
-Foster the use of best management practices for all forms of agriculture - Encourage agriculturalists to utilize the educational resources available from local universities, Cooperative Extension, government agencies, and agricultural professionals
+GOAL ACTIONS 2.
+Cultivate an Agriculture-Educate the non-farming public about the realities of living in an agricultural community by encouraging farming Friendly community relationships through community events and upon issuance of new building permits, provide copies of: The NYS Agricultural Districts Law • The NYS Right-to-Farm Law • Relevant documents such as Cornell Cooperative Extension's flyer Living in the Country Publish in the Town newsletter and on the Town web page seasonal reminders about typical farming activities, how to support them and how to stay safe Apply for NYS grant funding to develop a Town Ag & Protection Plan 3.
+Encourage the Facilitate the development of a local produce market or swap consumption of locally produced agricultural Explore farm-to-school initiatives that can be implemented goods in the Enfield Elementary School Create a list of active small farm businesses that sell their products on site or at local markets and retailers 4.
+Foster the use of Encourage agriculturalists to utilize the educational resources available from local universities, Cooperative Extension, government agencies, and agricultural professionals best management practices for all forms of